Learn About the Rose Archives

-The Carnegie Hall Archives has a deep commitment to ensuring the safety, security, and endurance of materials in its collections.
-The Archives's mission is to acquire, preserve, and make publicly accessible documents and materials—physical and digital—related to the origins, history, activities, growth, and development of Carnegie Hall.
+The Carnegie Hall Susan W. Rose Archives has a deep commitment to ensuring the safety, security, and endurance of materials in its collections.
+Its mission is to acquire, preserve, and make publicly accessible documents and materials—physical and digital—related to the origins, history, activities, growth, and development of Carnegie Hall.
 This mission is accomplished by the conservation and preservation of objects in its care, by supporting research and scholarly use of the collections, and by presenting exhibitions in the Rose Museum.

 881 Seventh Avenue